shadowofdoom/claude_code-multi-AI-MCP/EXAMPLES.md

 - "Claude, have DeepSeek optimize this algorithm's performance"
 - "Ask DeepSeek to solve this complex mathematical problem"
 - "Get DeepSeek's help with advanced coding challenges"

+**Ask for OpenRouter when you want access to specific models:**
+- "Claude, ask OpenRouter using Claude Opus for deep reasoning on this architecture"
+- "Have OpenRouter use Llama 405B to analyze this complex codebase"
+- "Get OpenRouter's Perplexity model to search for solutions online"

 ## 🚀 Advanced Workflows